Distribute encrypted chunk files

 --help Display this list of options

-• -d sets the direction of the transfer: either GET or PUT chunks; PUT is the default
+sets the direction of the transfer: either GET or PUT chunks; PUT is the default-x

-• -x the path to the local directory that holds the chunks
+the path to the local directory that holds the chunks-n

-• -c points to a configuration file that describes the sinks (targets) and how to access them
+points to a configuration file that describes the sinks (targets) and how to access them-a

 note: the chunks identifiers are computed from the provided information: assembly identifier, chunks per assembly, and own identifier.
 It will lead to unknown identifiers if any one of those is not entered correctly.